Table of Contents

 While dogs may recover on their own from minor water intoxication, the risk of death from this ailment makes it unwise to wait it out at home.

-4 Other Water Related Dangers for Dogs
+4 Other Water-Related Dangers for Dogs

-Excessive water consumption and salt poisoning aren’t the only hazards that your dog could face around the water this summer.
+Excessive water consumption and salt poisoning aren’t the only hazards your dog could face around the water this summer.

-1. Algae poisoning
+1. Algae Poisoning

 While it’s an obvious, immediate turn-off for humans who were considering going in for a dip, our joy filled dogs are less likely to be perturbed.

 More than just giving them an upset stomach, it can detrimentally affect their liver, intestines, kidneys, and central nervous system.

-Most dogs with a healthy immune system, they will be able to shake off an infection or parasite infestation with some rest and over-the-counter treatments.
+Most dogs with a healthy immune system will be able to shake off an infection or parasite infestation with some rest and over-the-counter treatments.